Only Rain in the Storm Drain

 What can go in the storm drain?

 Only rain and snow melt should go in our storm water system.
-Anything that enters the storm drain ends up directly in the Red Deer River, untreated.
-Rainfall and any other materials do not get treated at the Wastewater Treatment Plant.
+Anything that enters the storm drain goes directly in the Red Deer River.
+It is not treated at the Wastewater Treatment Plant.

-As rainfall runoff flows across sidewalks, driveways, grass and asphalt, it picks up pollutants and carries them into the storm drain – also known as catch basins.
+As rain and snow run-off flows across sidewalks, driveways, grass and asphalt, it picks up pollutants and carries them into the storm drain – also known as a catch basin.
 Hazardous substances spilled, dumped, or left on the ground are washed into the storm water collection system and the river.
 These materials harm our environment and pollute our source of drinking water.
+They also add to the need to treat our drinking water during Spring Run-off.

 How do I help?

-• Empty hot tubs and swimming pools into your basement floor drain/sanitary sewer system
+- Empty hot tubs and swimming pools into your basement floor drain or bathtub.

 Should I report spills?

-It is illegal to allow any materials other than rainfall runoff in the storm drain, in accordance with The City of Red Deer’s Utility Bylaw.
+It is illegal to allow any materials other than rain and snow run-off in the storm drain, in accordance with The City of Red Deer’s Utility Bylaw.